-Central America and Mexico cruises are extremely popular with travellers as they portray a vast diversity of landscapes and culture due to the area’s central location between the tropical and historic south and the more modern and contemporary north.
+Central America and Mexico cruises are extremely popular with travellers as they portray a vast diversity of landscapes and culture.
 Cruises to this region promise a world of natural wonders, from tranquil white beaches to lush jungle canopies, and from mighty rivers and canals to towering mountains and eerie caves.

 Along with the spectacular landscape, the culture is also truly eclectic with a fascinating blend of ancient civilisation, contemporary cities, Spanish flair and colonial architecture; the combination is both intriguing and unique.
 Diving, a variety of watersports, cultural history, mountains, monuments, and marine and wildlife attractions all make Central American cruises the perfect destination for any traveller, regardless of personal interest.
 For example, those with an interest in history and culture can enjoy the sights of Mexico and take in the mystical Mayan ruins, which display haunting evidence of the Maya people, the beliefs of which have made quite the indent in today’s society.